amblafont/graph-editor-web/README.md

 # Collaborating on the same diagram

-By running a server, it is possible to collaborate on the same diagram (check the "Connect" button at the top of the diagram editor).
+By running a server, it is possible to collaborate on the same diagram (check the "Connect" button at the top of the diagram editor, or use the url index.html?server=address-of-the-server).
 But for that you need to run a server (see below).

 ## Hosting platform